John Scott Haldane

-John Scott Haldane CH FRS (/ˈhɔːldeɪn/; 2 May 1860 – 14/15 March 1936) was a British physician physiologist and philosopher famous for intrepid self-experimentation which led to many important discoveries about the human body and the nature of gases.
+John Scott Haldane CH FRS (/ˈhɔːldeɪn/; 2 May 1860 – 14/15 March 1936) was a Scottish physician physiologist and philosopher famous for intrepid self-experimentation which led to many important discoveries about the human body and the nature of gases.
 He also experimented on his son, the celebrated and polymathic biologist J. B. S. Haldane, even when he was quite young.
 Haldane locked himself in sealed chambers breathing potentially lethal cocktails of gases while recording their effect on his mind and body.

 Haldane visited the scenes of many mining disasters and investigated their causes.
 When the Germans used poison gas in World War I, Haldane went to the front at the request of Lord Kitchener and attempted to identify the gases being used.
 One outcome of this was his invention of a respirator, known as the black veil.

 Haldane's investigations into decompression sickness resulted in the concept of staged decompression, and the first reasonably reliable decompression tables, and his mathematical model is still used in highly modified forms for computing decompression schedules.

 Background and family

 Haldane was born in Edinburgh to Robert Haldane, whose father was Scottish evangelist James Alexander Haldane, and Mary Elizabeth Burdon-Sanderson, daughter of Richard Burdon-Sanderson and the granddaughter of Sir Thomas Burdon.
 His maternal uncle was the physiologist John Scott Burdon-Sanderson.
-He was the brother of Elizabeth Haldane, William Stowell Haldane and Richard Burdon Haldane, 1st Viscount Haldane.
+He was the brother of Elizabeth Haldane, William Haldane and Richard Haldane, 1st Viscount Haldane.

+On 12 December 1891 John Scott Haldane married Louisa Kathleen Coutts Trotter (1863–1961), daughter of Coutts Trotter FRGS and Harriet Augusta Keatinge.
+The couple had two children, the biologist J.B.S.
+'Jack' Haldane (born in 1892) and the writer Naomi Mitchison (born in 1897).
+After the birth of Naomi, the family lived for a time in a house at 10 Randolph Crescent in Edinburgh's New Town before returning to Oxford.
+They spent summers at the Haldane family's country house at Cloan in Perthshire.

+John Scott Haldane's nephew was the New Zealand doctor and public health administrator Robert Haldane Makgill.

 Education

 Haldane attended Edinburgh Academy, Edinburgh University and the Friedrich Schiller University of Jena.
 He graduated in medicine from Edinburgh University Medical School in 1884, after which he was a Demonstrator at University College, Dundee.
 From 1907 to 1913 he was a Reader in Physiology at Oxford University where his uncle, John Burdon-Sanderson, was Waynflete Professor of Physiology.

-On 12 December 1891 he married Louisa Kathleen Coutts Trotter (1863–1961), daughter of Coutts Trotter FRGS and Harriet Augusta Keatinge.
-They had two children: the scientist J. B. S. Haldane and the author Naomi Mitchison.
-His nephew was the New Zealand doctor and public health administrator Robert Haldane Makgill.

 Haldane also published his philosophical ideas about the true significance of biology.

 Career

 Haldane was Gifford Lecturer in the University of Glasgow, Fellow of New College, Oxford, from October 1901, and Honorary Professor of the University of Birmingham.
 Haldane received numerous honorary degrees.
-He was also President of the English Institution of Mining Engineers, a Companion of Honor of the British Court, a Fellow of the Royal Society, a member of the Royal College of Physicians and of the Royal Society of Medicine.
+He was also President of the English Institution of Mining Engineers, a Member of the Order of the Companions of Honour, a Fellow of the Royal Society, a member of the Royal College of Physicians and of the Royal Society of Medicine.